 You may even find that you offer some of your services in collaboration with others in this group.

-All of this enables much more dynamic, rapid learning – the type of learning that will keep you ahead of the curve and firmly in the “strategic” camp.
+All of this enables much more dynamic, rapid learning – the type of learning that will keep you ahead of the curve, firmly in the “strategic” camp, and well prepared for the future of consulting.

 Lead Learning for Your Clients